AdobeDocs/commerce-admin.en/help/b2b/introduction.md

 ## Company management

-Company management streamlines business operations for companies with complex organizational structures.
-Admin users can create a company hierarchy by assigning companies to a designated parent company.
-Then, the parent company administrator can view and manage the assigned companies as a group.
+Company management helps companies with complex organizational structures to set a [!UICONTROL Company Hierarchy].

+**[!UICONTROL Company Hierarchy]** allows Commerce B2B admin users with the appropriate permissions to create a parent company and assign companies, then this parent company administrator can manage the company accounts for the parent and all assigned companies.

 For more information, see [Company Management](manage-companies.md).